Quality Comparison: AppIntel AI or from AER

 AppIntel's 1777396 order shows that there were 11 confidential Attachments.
 It shows when they were submitted and their file size.
 At least one of these is big enough to be a map (the 7 MB Attachment).
 Perhaps the rest are correspondence.
 Because we know that there are confidential attachments submitted two years ago, we might apply to have these reclassified as nonconfidential in November 2015.

-Application UWIs and Lat/Long
+Submission UWIs and Lat/Long

 The order for 1777396 from AppIntel also shows another location.
-This is one of the other vertices of the pipeline in the application.
+This is one of the other vertices of the pipeline in the submission.
 The AER order shows no such information readily plotted on a map.

 Regaware has asked the AER several times for additional information on their orders to match the AppIntel asset quality.
 The AER refuses even the simplest request in this regard.